 $20,000 is a lot of money once-off.
 Having to pay it again and again quickly becomes impossible.
 One option that many parents-to-be can take is a medical loan.

 Medical loans make it possible for anyone to try fertility treatment.
 These loans are, essentially, personal loans for which you do not need security.
 The rates you will pay depend on your credit record, your earnings, and how much you need.
 These loans are, however, often capped at $25,000, so find out how much treatment will cost first.
-My brother’s treatment cost more because of his particular circumstances, but on average fertility treatment costs $10,000 to $15,000.
+My brother’s treatment costs more because of his particular circumstances, but on average fertility treatment costs $10,000 to $15,000.

 But what about the mental cost of IVF treatment?

 The Mental Cost

 Anyone deciding on IVF treatment does need to take into account the mental cost.
 Of course, you are likely to have self-esteem issues, as most people who can’t go the natural route start to think of themselves as deficient in some way.
 This is certainly not the case, but our minds are trained to think of bearing children as something “regular” people can do.
 Whether or not you go with IVF treatment, this self-esteem issue can persist, and is something you should consider working through in therapy or with a coach and confidante.

 IVF treatment itself provides particular mental challenges.
 Firstly, there’s the fear that it might not work.
 You stress about it constantly, not knowing that it will succeed until you get results.
 Then there is the burden of knowing you have spent so much money on it.